1. Home

 With experience, you could progress to cabin crew supervisor or a senior air cabin crew role.

-You could also work in a ground-based job, like cabin crew training, recruitment, passenger services, marketing or sales.
+You could also work in a ground-based job, like cabin crew training, recruitment, passenger services, marketing and sales.

 Current opportunities